harquail/nook_foldlings_thesis/markdown_chapters/32_UI_Tool_Interactions.md

 ##Warnings and Errors

 We display warnings and errors as bright-red banners above the sketch work area.
-These warnings are displayed in response to failing the validity checks performed when adding a feature to the sketch^[The system for validating fold features is described section on page **>>TODO: REF**].
+These warnings are displayed in response to failing the validity checks performed when adding a feature to the sketch^[The system for validating fold features is described section Chapter 3 section \ref{validity}, \nameref{validity} on page \pageref{validity}].

 ![An error message shown when rejecting a polygon with intersecting edges.](figures/32_UI_Tool_Interactions/error_message.png)